National Health Fund gastroscopy

 • Suspected drug-induced damage to the mucosa of the upper gastrointestinal tract,

-• For the control of advanced diseases such as gastric ulcers, duodenal ulcers, esophageal varices.
+• For the control of advanced diseases such as stomach ulcers, duodenal ulcers, esophageal varices.

 Contraindications

-• Antibiotic treatment (wait 5 days after the end of treatment),
+• Antibiotic treatment (you must wait 5 days after finishing it),

 • Acute coronary insufficiency or respiratory and circulatory failure, severe cardiac arrhythmias,